Young couple at kitchen table looking at finances-avoiding debt cycle.

 • Budgeting and seeking practical solutions can help break a cycle of debt.

 Getting caught in a debt cycle is something that happens to plenty of people.
-What matters most isn't how you got into debt, but rather your plan for digging out.
+What matters most isn't how you got into debt, but rather your plan for digging out, whether that's a DIY plan, debt consolidation, debt resolution, or another method.

 You've got the power to reset persistent patterns and create new financial habits—but you might need a little help figuring out where to start.
 When you learn to spot the signs of a debt cycle, you're already on your way to breaking it.